Chiragdbb/Mini-Projects/README.md

-This Repository contains all the practice projects that are created in my journey of web development.
+This Repository contains all the practice projects that are created on my journey of web development.